opendcs/opendcs/docs/source/start-decoding.rst

    2024-02-20 00:48,176.448,0.001,0,0,0,0,p

-When the above lines are pasted into the Sample Message browser and DECODED,the position operation is used rather than the skip characters operation.
+When the above lines are pasted into the Sample Message browser and DECODED, the position operation is used rather than the skip characters operation.
 The result will be the same as the skip character examples above.
 This statement is ideal for when messages are in a fixed format.